mlemgroup/mlem/Mlem/Navigation/README.md

 @StateObject private var navigation: Navigation = .init()
 ```
 2. In your tab's root view (this should also be where a NavigationStack is declared), pass in an `AnyNavigationPath<Path>` binding as that stack's path.
-3. On the NavigationStack, pass in the following environment values:
+3. On the NavigationStack itself, pass in the following environment values:
 ```
 .environment(\.navigationPathWithRoutes, $tabNavigationPath.path)
 .environmentObject(navigation)